Before You Apply

 • You will receive an email that your application has been approved.
 You will be sent a link to complete your registration process and pay the registration fee.

-• A registration certificate will be emailed to you shortly after you pay your registration fee.
+• A license and registration certificate will be emailed to you shortly after you pay your registration fee.
+We no longer mail physical copies of the licenses and certificates upon registration.

 • You must have your license and registration complete and in your possession before you may begin practicing in Maryland.

 Late Renewal: If you have a Maryland veterinary license that has lapsed less than 12 months, you may renew your license online.
-To renew online, you will need to use the email we have on file for you.
-If you do not have an email on file or need to change it, call the Board office at (410) 841-5862.
-There is a $100 late fee for renewing after July 1.
+To renew online, you will need to log into your OneStop Portal.
+If you are unable to get into your OneStop account, please email us at MDA.VeterinaryBoard@maryland.gov.
+There is a $200 late fee for renewing after July 1.

 The information you supply is used by the Board to determine whether to issue you a license.
 You have a right to inspect, amend, or correct this information.
 Under State Government Article, Section 10-617, Annotated Code of Maryland, this information would be generally available for public inspection.
 This information is not routinely shared with state, federal, or local government agencies.